harishkumar04/RAG-Chatbot-using-AWS-Bedrock/RAG Chatbot.md

-# 🧩 Building My RAG Chatbot with Amazon Bedrock
+# Building My RAG Chatbot with Amazon Bedrock

 This repository documents how I built a **Retrieval-Augmented Generation (RAG)** project using **Amazon Bedrock**.

-The goal: create a chatbot that can use my own documents stored in **Amazon S3**, retrieve them intelligently with a **vector store**, and then generate natural, context-aware responses using AI models.
+**The goal: create a chatbot that can use my own documents stored in **Amazon S3**, retrieve them intelligently with a **vector store**, and then generate natural, context-aware responses using AI models.**

 <img width="720" height="395" alt="Screenshot 2025-09-01 at 5 50 42 PM" src="https://github.com/user-attachments/assets/b2912705-a48c-452d-a1dc-bd1f3cca25a5" />